Random Blurb

 9. Startgate Universe (season 1)

 Yet another SG spin-off.
 The only SG-related thing is the gate, but there it ends.
-It's not bad - they've met aliens and they have secrets (especially Rush).
-I've seen few episodes from the second season and it seems to be good, I'll know more when I see all.
+It’s not bad - they’ve met aliens and they have secrets (especially Rush).
+I’ve seen few episodes from the second season and it seems to be good, I’ll know more when I see all.
 The first season was very unbalanced I think.
-There were very very bad episodes, followed by two or three weeks long pause and the came two abso-freakin-lutely awesome episodes.
+There were very very bad episodes, followed by two or three weeks long pause and then came two abso-freakin-lutely awesome episodes.

 Red Dwarf is not 10th because I wouldn’t consider it a good (good?
 Awesome!) series, but because it’s much more sitcom then sci-fi and because it’s a long time I’ve seen it and I really must find some time to see it again.
 Jokes and quotes are simply legen-wait for it-dary!!